API Stability Long-Term

 The usersPage() GraphQL query returns a list of users in an organization.
 You can get all users, or limit the list to a specific search value.

-It requires either root access, organization owner access or permission to manage users in at least one repository or view.
+To use this query field, you'll need root access, organization owner access, or permission to manage users in at least one repository or view.

 For information on organization settings, see the Organization Settings documentation page.
 For information on user authorization, see the Manage users & permissions documentation page.